Servicerobotics-Ulm/SmartDG-Tutorials/03_03_Adding_DO_Model_to_Component_Project_SmartMDSD/README.md

 ### Components with Transfer functions provided by an imported Tier-2 Environment

 Unless provided by the Tier-2 Environment, generic transfer functions are generated for the component.
 Correct forward and reverse business logic can be deployed by editing these generic transfer functions.
-We demonstrate this using a component "TwoMapMaker" which utilizes a Transfer functions provided by an imported Tier-2 Environment.
+We demonstrate this using a component "TwoMapMaker" which utilizes a Transfer function provided by an imported Tier-2 Environment.

 > Adding new DG model to existing SmartDG component project